 I’m sure that many people who aren’t teachers would raise their eyebrows at what I wrote above.
 Surely, a teachers job is to teach students to think?
 But it’s not as simple as that.
 Teaching students to ask strong questions and to develop different thinking dispositions is no simple task.
-Its much easier to focus on the curriculum delivery.
+It’s much easier to focus on the curriculum delivery.
 What are my students supposed to know?
-Fill the time in with student-centered activities, and group work, debates and presentations and you are doing a good job right,?
+Fill the time in with student-centred activities, and group work, debates and presentations and you are doing a good job right?

 How do I do that when sometimes I question my own scientific literacy?

 Perhaps its time to really focus on the thinking and the types of thinking that are needed in science and needed to be developed in students of science.
 The trouble is I am sometimes not sure that I know what thinking really means…

 In Making Thinking Visible Richhart et al (2011) discuss turning the content into a vehicle for teaching and framing certain thinking skills.
 It is argued that developing thinking skills is important because these skills are the tools that students will take forward into future life when the content is forgotten.
 They are the tools the future adults will utilize to navigate life.

 The thing is, thinking doesn’t just happen.
 As teachers, we need to be explicit with students about the types of thinking that are useful in certain situations and provide strategies that help students learn to think in these ways.
 We can’t just leave it up to chance.
 After all, traditionally, we don’t leave the content up to chance (normally), instead, we are explicit with it.
 We need to give students the chance to think about their own thinking and what it means to them.

 Ritchhart provides a list of “high-leverage thinking moves that serve understanding well”:

 - Observing closely and describing what is there.